First time applicants – no prior registration as a U.S. Citizen

 - If Born Out-of-Wedlock to a U.S. Citizen Father: If you were born between January 13, 1941 and December 24, 1952 and your father was serving in the U.S. military abroad, you may be required to submit your father’s Honorable Discharge papers as well as sworn statements from mother’s and father’s family regarding the circumstances surrounding your birth.
 Family photographs, particularly those that show a resemblance to your father’s family, should also be submitted.

-- Pre-paid, self-addressed envelope for the return of your passport: Please affix a €10.00 stamp to the envelope for the trackable return of your passport by Express Post.
-Envelope size A5 if possible.
+- Pre-paid, self-addressed envelope for the return of your passport: Please affix a €10.00 stamp to an A5 envelope for the trackable return of your passport.
 If you are renewing more than one family member’s passport at the same time, we can return up to two passports in one envelope (restricted to two passports due to weight).

 Security at the Embassy